 The rationale behind CoTalent

-Why a project about ‘talent development’?
+Why have a project about ‘talent development’?
 Isn’t all education meant to develop talents?
-So why a special project, even a European project, and why develop specific tools?
+So why do we need a special project, and in particular, a European project?
+Why develop specific tools?

-Because we cannot afford to lose talent, we developed three different kinds of tools: videos that help you learn how to recognize what you see and to inspire you in your own activities.
-Tools that help you to spot talent, explain what aspects might be involved and show how to challenge students to make a difference.
-And tools that help you as a teacher to recognize and support talent development, making explicit what beliefs you have and how your actions in class are experienced by you, your fellow teachers and your students.
+Because we cannot afford to lose talent, we developed three different kinds of tools.
+First, we have made videos that will help you learn how to recognize the potential in your classroom, and inspire you in your own activities.
+Second, we have developed tools that will help you to spot talent, understand what this finding involves, and show how to challenge students to make a difference.
+Third, we have created tools that will help you as a teacher to recognize and support talent development, which will involve making your underlying beliefs explicit and grounded, and which will highlight how your actions in the classroom are experienced by you, your fellow teachers, and your students.

 It doesn’t matter where you start.
-Just start with the tool you think you would like best.
+Simply start with the tool you think you would like best.
 We think, and hope, you will be curious enough to start exploring the other tools as well.
-You ended up here because you obviously care for your students, you like to challenge them, you see the value of interdisciplinary work and you like to see students develop personal leadership for their personal development.
-Just as most talented students would, for they have fun in learning, like to be challenged and find it satisfying to work on personal leadership with likewise students and with that work on their personal development.
+You ended up here because you obviously care about your students.

 The CoTalent Team